 Related: Read up on the tutorial of that baby blue floral dresser.

 With this wood slice side table DIY, I am participating for the first time in my friend Erlene’s Pinterest Challenge Blog Hop.
 She is the amazing woman behind My Pinterventures.
 The purpose of this Pinterest Challenge is to motivate all the participants of this hop (and you, too) to not just PIN (and yes, I totally agree that it’s addictive), but to make it really happen!

 My Inspiration for this DIY

 Caroline from Burkatron made this impressive DIY tree slice hairpin table (PIN).
 I’ve pinned quite a view similar pins throughout the years, hers is merely the last one that brought my giant glass of wood slice DIY’s to overflow and got me to work, finally.

 Plus the sad fact that my beloved, in the summer shade giving and good smelling basswood in front of my office window was cut down this winter.
-The fire inspector said it was in the way in case a fire truck needed to come rescue people from our office building, so unfortunately it had to go.
+The fire inspector said it was in the way in case a fire truck needed to come to rescue people from our office building, so, unfortunately, it had to go.

 Supplies for a Wood Slice Side Table

 - Slice of Lumber (for possible resources, please see next paragraph)

 - IKEA Marius Stool

 - 4 Wood Screws (Measure the width of your wood slice and add 2/3 of it to the width of IKEA Marius Stool legs.)